-Marin County is home to a plethora of outdoor adventure opportunities including hiking and biking trails, beaches, and lighthouses spread across the diverse public lands.
+Marin County is home to a plethora of outdoor adventure opportunities—from hiking and biking trails to beaches and lighthouses—spread across its diverse public lands.

 Though some of these areas can get crowded on weekends, there are also plenty trails that are comparatively less traveled.
 Here are a few of our favorites.

 1.4 miles, 100 feet of elevation gain, moderate congestion, stunning Point Reyes vista